-Baron (she’s also the author of Always On: Language in an Online and Mobile World) also points out that if the way we read can change, so too the way we write.
-Shorter articles are encouraged by many publishers (if not readers and even authors), perhaps even hers.
+Baron (she’s also the author of Always On: Language in an Online and Mobile World) also points out that if the way we read can change, so, too, the way we write.
+Shorter articles are now encouraged by many publishers (if not readers and even authors), perhaps even hers.

-In fact, researchers at the University of Minnesota say the number of individual characters per line of digital text on a small digital device display can have a negative impact on reading speed.
+In fact, researchers at the University of Minnesota say the number of individual characters per line of digital text on a small digital device can have a negative impact on reading speed.
 In their paper published in Proceedings of the National Academy of Sciences, Nilsu Atilgan, Ying-Zi Xiong, and Gordon Legge describe experiments they conducted with volunteers reading passages on different types of devices and what they found.
 They added that as smartphone screen sizes have grown, the issues of smaller text or fewer characters displayed per line has lessened.
-Unfortunately, smart watches are much smaller.
+So smart watches may not be smarter, just smaller.

-But it seems that no matter the length or the size of the writing, writing on physical paper is better, and can lead to more brain activity, than using a digital device.
+It seems that no matter the size of the line or the length of the writing, using physical paper is better, and can lead to more brain activity, than using a digital device.

-In a study involving Japanese university students and recent graduates, it was shown that writing on physical paper can lead to more brain activity and better memory and recollection about the read information an hour later.
+In a study involving Japanese university students and recent graduates, it was shown that writing on physical paper can lead to more brain activity and better memory and recollection about the information just an hour after reading it.
 Researchers say that the complex, spatial and tactile information associated with writing by hand on physical paper is likely what leads to improved memory.